Minyus/RingFit_MegaMan/README.md

 5. Sleep Nintendo Switch to avoid the Joy-Cons directly paired up with Nintendo Switch unexpectedly.

 6. Pair up the 2 Joy-Cons (one by one) with Titan Two via Bluetooth following [instruction](https://www.consoletuner.com/wiki/index.php?id=t2:usage_guides:controllers:switch).
-If you choose Pairing Method A (recommended), please note that UP button is the button located in the right side of the number LED and labeled (misleading) down-pointing triangle.
+Pairing Method B using Gtuner IV is recommended.
+If you choose Pairing Method A, please note that UP button is the button located in the right side of the number LED and labeled (misleading) down-pointing triangle.
 Once the 2 Joy-Cons are paired up with Titan Two, `Joy-Con Right [IN]` and `Joy-Con Left [IN]` should appear in the "Device Monitor" tab of Gtuner IV's GUI.
 ![GtunerIV_JoyCons](img/GtunerIV_JoyCons.png)

 7. Download and Install a GPC script ([ringfit_megaman_squatbuster.gpc](https://github.com/Minyus/RingFit_MegaMan/blob/master/ringfit_megaman_squatbuster.gpc) or [ringfit_megaman_squatjump.gpc](https://github.com/Minyus/RingFit_MegaMan/blob/master/ringfit_megaman_squatjump.gpc)) to a memory slot (e.g. 1) of Titan Two following the [instruction](https://www.consoletuner.com/wiki/index.php?id=t2:gpc_scripting).